Konamiman/Nextor/docs/Nextor 3.0 What's New.md

 ### 2.5.
 One drive letter per active partition at boot

 At boot time Nextor 2 assigned one drive letter per storage device found, mapped to its first suitable partition.
 Nextor 3 instead assigns one drive letter to every active FAT12 or FAT16 partition of every device (in MSX-DOS 1 mode, to FAT12 partitions only).
 The handling of offline devices at boot has been revised too: removable devices get a drive letter even if no medium is inserted, while fixed devices that are offline don't get any.
+Devices that are online but don't hold any mappable partition also get one drive letter.
+Drives assigned in these last two ways have no partition attached initially: accessing them returns an error, and a partition is searched automatically on each access until one is found (e.g. after the device is partitioned, or after a medium is inserted).
 See _[3.2.
 Booting Nextor](Nextor%203.0%20User%20Manual.md#32-booting-nextor)_.

 ### 2.6.
 Medium names in the partitioning tool